wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-deploy/includes/create-resource-account-admin-center.md

 1. On the *next* pane that appears, type in the new password into the Password field.
 Be sure to leave the **Require this user to  change their password when they first sign in** option unchecked.
 There's no way to force a password change interactively within the Teams Rooms app.

 1. Next you need to assign a license to this resource account.
-While still in Active users, click on the room’s display name to bring up the **Properties** pane.
+While still in Active users, click on the room's display name to bring up the **Properties** pane.
 From there, click on **Licenses and Apps**.
 You can now assign the proper license, such as Microsoft Teams Rooms Standard.
 1. Finally, you need to set the password so that it never expires.
 Follow the guidance at [Set an individual user's password to never expire](/microsoft-365/admin/add-users/set-password-to-never-expire?azure-portal=true) for detailed steps.

    ![Assign a license](../media/assign-license.png)